meltyourface/blank/posts/Bukka/Hexagram-Tarot-Synthesis-Divination-System-for-Self-Discovery/index.md

 1. Integration: To initiate the synthesis, assign each of the 64 I Ching hexagrams to one of the 78 tarot cards.
 The 22 Major Arcana cards will each be paired with a single hexagram, while the 56 Minor Arcana will have the remaining 42 hexagrams divided between them.
 This will establish a correlation for multi-layered divination.

-Example: The Fool tarot card (representing new beginnings) could be paired with hexagram 24 (Fu - Turning Point; a return to innocence, restarting).
+**Example**: The Fool tarot card (representing new beginnings) could be paired with hexagram 24 (Fu - Turning Point; a return to innocence, restarting).

 2. Casting: The seeker shuffles both the I Ching hexagram coins/tokens and the tarot deck.
 The seeker then focuses their energy on the question or situation while drawing three tarot cards and casts three I Ching hexagrams.

 3. Interpreting: Regarding the tarot cards, read the cards as a standard past, present, and future spread.
 For the hexagrams, the first is the foundational hexagram, the second represents the present state, and the third reveals the direction of the situation.

-Example: The seeker's initial reading results in The Fool, the Five of Cups, The Star, and hexagrams 24, 40, and 58.
+**Example**: The seeker's initial reading results in The Fool, the Five of Cups, The Star, and hexagrams 24, 40, and 58.

 4. Synthesis: Merge the meanings of each tarot card with their corresponding hexagrams.
 This fusion provides an enriched reading with more profound insights.
 NSTextAlignment: TextAlign.justify,